Anne Walmsley: Awards

 Walmsley was awarded an honorary doctorate from the University of the West Indies, Mona campus, Jamaica, in 2009.
 The citation stated: "Dr. Anne Walmsley has long crossed over from being a distant enthusiast or detached observer of the still flowering Caribbean literary and artistic tradition: rather we can comfortably recognize her as an integral and active component of the Caribbean Artists Movement."

-At the NGC Bocas Lit Fest in 2018 Walmsley was named as the recipient of the Henry Swanzy Award in recognition of her distinguished service to Caribbean letters.
-In the words of the Trinidad and Tobago Guardian, reporting the award: "One of the most avid supporters and facilitators of Caribbean literature for many decades, Anne Walmsley shepherded key writers into print during her time at Longman, and her school anthologies exposed generations of Caribbean children to the literature of their home region."
+At the NGC Bocas Lit Fest in 2018, Walmsley was named as the recipient of the annual Henry Swanzy Award in recognition of her distinguished service to Caribbean letters, previous awardees having been John La Rose and Sarah White of New Beacon Books in 2013, Ken Ramchand and Gordon Rohlehr (2014), Margaret Busby (2015), Jeremy Poynting (2016), and Joan Dayal (2017).
+In the words of the Trinidad and Tobago Guardian, reporting the 2018 award: "One of the most avid supporters and facilitators of Caribbean literature for many decades, Anne Walmsley shepherded key writers into print during her time at Longman, and her school anthologies exposed generations of Caribbean children to the literature of their home region."